Calculating FX rates: Here’s the easiest way

 How to find and read FX rates

-Several financial tools exist to help you read true market FX rates.
+Several financial tools exist to help you read the true market FX rates.
 Some of these include the following:

 • Money exchange websites